souravkrj/souravkrj/README.md

 I'm Sourav Kabiraj, a web developer from Durgapur, India.
 I love programming both as a job and as a hobby and I spend a lot of time coding and tinkering.
 I work mainly with web technologies such as JavaScript, HTML, CSS, Node.js, React and SCSS, but I occasionaly dabble in Python and Go.

 ### My work 🔭
-- I work as a full stack engineer for Yoursown - app.
+- I work as a full stack engineer for Laomac LLP.
 - I am also a passionate teacher, have taught a lot of engineering students.
-- I am the co-founder of Yoursown.
+- I am the co-founder of Yoursown, CodeZSH, SliPBill.
 - I code a lot, mainly in JavaScript.

 ### Contact 📫